 - Cost of fixtures like folding tables, vending machines, counters, and lighting

 Attach your full financial projections in the appendix of your plan along with any supporting documents that make your plan more compelling.
 For example, you might include your store design blueprint or location lease.

-Putting together a business plan for your laundromat is a worthwhile endeavor.
+Putting together a new business plan for your business is a worthwhile endeavor.
 If you follow the template above, by the time you are done, you will truly be an expert.
-You will really understand the laundromat business, your competition and your customers.
-You will have developed a marketing plan and will really understand what it takes to launch and grow a successful laundromat.
+You will really understand the industry, your competition, and your customers.
+You will have developed a marketing strategy and will really understand what it takes to launch and grow a successful laundromat.